xonoxc/cyGree/README.md

 ```

-## Backend Link
+## Backend API Setup

-refer to README.md in backend folder
+Refer to README.md in backend folder

-Open [http://localhost:8000](http://localhost:8000) with your browser to see the result.
+Open [http://localhost:8000](http://localhost:8000)(Default) with your browser to see the result.

 ## Technologies Used